Margaery Tyrell by Carrie Best ©

 A Game of Thrones

 Renly Baratheon takes Eddard Stark aside to show him an exquisite rose gold locket.
 Inside is a picture of a lovely young girl with doe's eyes and a cascade of soft brown hair painted in the vivid Myrish style.
 Renly is anxious to know if the picture reminds Ned of anyone.
 When Ned has no answer but a shrug Renly seems disappointed.
-Renly confesses that the maid is Ser Loras Tyrell's sister, Margaery Tyrell, and that there are those who say she looks like Lyanna; Ned insists she looks nothing like his late sister.
+Renly confesses that the maid is Ser Loras Tyrell's sister, Margaery Tyrell, and that there are those who say she looks like Lyanna.
+Ned is bemused and tells Renly that she does not look like Lyanna.
 Ned believes this is ironic, that perhaps Renly, a young Robert look-a-like, believes he has fallen in love with a Lyanna look-a-like.
 Instead, it seems to be part of a Tyrell plot to get rid of Queen Cersei Lannister and put Robert in Margaery's path.
 Later during the tourney of the Hand, in the king's pavilion, Robert mentions to Ned that Renly has been telling him about the sister of Loras Tyrell who is a maid of fourteen, lovely as a dawn.

 A Clash of Kings

 A Storm of Swords

 Margaery is greeted by cheering throngs of smallfolk when she reaches the capital.
 She is well-loved by the populace of the city as Tyrell men have been giving wagons of food to the starving population in her name before her arrival.
 Margaery and her family have supper with Sansa Stark and discover the truth about Joffrey's nature; Margaery treats Sansa kindly.
 They plan to wed Sansa to Willas Tyrell, but once this plot is discovered by the Lannisters, Lord Tywin weds Sansa to Tyrion Lannister.
 Margaery is present at the wedding feast afterwards and takes pity on Sansa.